 In another case, your web hosting provider may have backups of your website.
-If so, you can check your hosting account dashboard for the backup.
-If you don’t find it, then contact your hosting company and request them to provide you a backup of the required date.
+If so, you can check your hosting account dashboard for backup.
+If you don’t find it, then contact your hosting company and request them to provide you with a backup of the required date.

 For this tutorial, we’ll use backup files from the UpdraftPlus Google Drive folder.